darksys0x/project2/README.md

 # project2
-cunducting website between developers $ thier projects to arrange and mange the project
+Connecting website between developers $ thier projects to arrange and mange the project

 Explanations of the technologies used